abchiii/RBA_Cash_Rate_Prediction_with_Machine_Learning_Analysis/README.md

 The analysis is conducted in **Python** using a rigorous data science workflow:

 ### 1. Data Preprocessing & Selection
-* **Variable Selection:** 26 key variables were selected based with 3 lags on economic literature, categorized into Domestic Economic Indicators, Foreign Financial Variables, and Domestic Financial Markets.
+* **Variable Selection:** 26 key variables were selected with 3 lags based on economic literature, categorided into Domestic Economic Indicators, Foreign Financial Variables, and Domestic Financial Markets.
 * **Hybrid Feature Selection:**
     * **Lasso Regression (L1):** Used for initial dimensionality reduction and regularisation.
     * **Random Forest Feature Importance:** Applied to refine the variable set and identify non-linear contributors.